 The woman, Annette Simpkins, died in 2007.

-Reversing a previous ruling, The Telegraph reported that the Illinois Supreme Court ruled that the estate of Simpkins could sue CSX for damages related to her asbestos-related lung cancer.
+Reversing a previous ruling, the Illinois Supreme Court ruled that the estate of Simpkins could sue CSX for damages related to her asbestos-related lung cancer.
 Oftentimes, those who contract asbestos diseases from second-hand (or take-home) exposure have less legal ground than those who are exposed at their places of employment.

 The vote in the Supreme Court was 4-2, with Justices Charles E. Freeman and Anne M. Burke dissenting.
 Justice Freeman wrote that no relationship existed between the plaintiff and the defendant and, that the railroad could not have foreseen the dangers to others because the dangers of the carcinogen were not known until 1965, after Ronald Simpkins left his job.